(Updated October 11, 2025)Frequently Asked Questions(and some not asked frequently enough)

 What type of AI translation engine do you use?

-Since the documents you need translated have been created by a carbon-based author, we will not pretend that it is appropriate for us to attempt to translate them using a silicon-based alien intelligence translator.
+Since the documents you need translated have probably been created by a "carbon-based" author, we will not pretend that it is appropriate for us to attempt to translate them using a silicon-based alien intelligence translator.
 There are some very good reasons we do not use AI in translating client documents; it creates artificial translations.

 Can you post-edit a machine translation for us?